meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Responsive Width

 A normal scroll will be used under the defined width in pixels.
-A class fp-responsive is added to the body tag in case the user wants to use it for their own responsive CSS.
-For example, if set to 900, whenever the browser's width is less than 900 the plugin will scroll like a normal site.
+A class `fp-responsive` is added to the body tag in case the user wants to use it for their own responsive CSS.
+For example, if set to 900, whenever the browser's width is less than `900` the plugin will scroll like a normal site.

 ### Responsive Height

 A normal scroll will be used under the defined height in pixels.
-A class fp-responsive is added to the body tag in case the user wants to use it for their own responsive CSS.
-For example, if set to 900, whenever the browser's height is less than 900 the plugin will scroll like a normal site.
+A class `fp-responsive` is added to the body tag in case the user wants to use it for their own responsive CSS.
+For example, if set to 900, whenever the browser's height is less than `900` the plugin will scroll like a normal site.

 ### Fixed Elements

-This option defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the css3 option to keep them fixed.
+This option defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the CSS3 option to keep them fixed.
 It requires a string with the JavaScript selectors for those elements.
-(For example: fixedElements: '#element1, .element2')
+(For example: `#element1, .element2`)

 ### Normal Scroll Elements

 If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling elements etc.) It requires a string with the JavaScript selectors for those elements.
-(For example: normalScrollElements: '#element1, .element2').
+(For example: `#element1, .element2`).
 This option should not be applied to any section/slide element itself.

 ### Custom CSS